brim-borium/spotify_sdk/README.md

 ## Description

-This will be a spotify_sdk package for flutter using both the spotify-app-remote sdk and spotify-auth library.
-The auth library is needed to get the authentication token to work with the web api.
+This is a flutter package that wraps the native [iOS](https://github.com/spotify/ios-sdk) and [Android](https://github.com/spotify/android-sdk) Spotify "remote" SDKs as well as the [Spotify Web Playback SDK](https://developer.spotify.com/documentation/web-playback-sdk/) for web.

+## Installation

+To use this plugin, add `spotify_sdk` as a [dependency in your pubspec.yaml file](https://flutter.io/using-packages/).

 ## Setup

 ### Android

+This package is using both the spotify-app-remote sdk and spotify-auth library.
+The auth library is needed to get the authentication token to work with the web api.

 From the [Spotify Android SDK Quick Start](https://developer.spotify.com/documentation/android/quick-start/).
 You need two things: